sec-bit/mle-pcs/final-report.md

 \end{align}
 $$

-可以看出 basefold 在 proof size 上比 zeromorph-fri 小，少发送大约 $ln^2$ 个哈希值。
+It can be seen that basefold has a smaller proof size than zeromorph-fri, sending about $ln^2$ fewer hash values.

 **Verifier's Cost**

-将 zeromorph-fri verifier cost 减去 basefold 的 verifier cost，结果为
+Subtracting basefold's verifier cost from zeromorph-fri's verifier cost:

 $$
 \begin{align} \\